• Skip to main content

 The Two Ways to Cook a Pot Roast

-Depending on the cut of beef you have, there are two great ways to make a pot roast.
+Depending on the cut of beef you have, there are two great ways to make a pot roast in the oven with potatoes and carrots.

 For more tender cuts like prime rib and sirloin, you use the roasting method.
 These roasts don't get covered.
 It's a dry-heat cooking method.
 They don't need the help of moisture and steam to tenderize.

 For roasts from the chuck or round, that need slower, lower, longer cooking times to tenderize and become fall-apart-delicious, use the braising method.
-This is where a slow cooker, dutch oven or covered casserole come in.
+This is where a slow cooker, dutch oven or covered casserole cooked in the oven come in.
 They trap the moisture in the pan with the roast to help those tough bits break down and soften.

 How to Cook a Pot Roast in the Oven

-I've given slow cooker instructions in the recipe card below, but here's an overview of how I make a dutch oven pot roast in the oven.
+I've given slow cooker instructions in the recipe card below, but here's an overview of how I make a Dutch oven pot roast in the oven.
+I show you when to add vegetables to roast in the oven, and all the delicious seasonings to use.

 1. Heat oven to 325°F.